Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Class-34.md

 - If the credentials are valid, allow the request to pass through to the next middleware function or the server.
 - If the credentials are invalid, return a 401 unauthorized error.

-2. Bearer Authentication: This is a more advanced authentication method that uses a token instead of a username and password.
+2.Bearer Authentication: This is a more advanced authentication method that uses a token instead of a username and password.
 To use middleware to implement bearer authentication, follow these steps:

 - Create a middleware function that checks if the authorization header is present in the request.
 - If the header is present, extract the token from the authorization header.